LasseHaslev/8ball/README.md

 # Will return YES or NO
 ```

-You can even add options to choose from
+You can add options to choose from
 ```
 ./ask.php choose Banana Apple
 # Will return 'Banana' or 'Apple'